This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 What do you want to achieve from living in a motorhome?
 You could tour Europe in your motorhome without a plan but will get so much more from your experience if you understand the why.

-For us, it was about wanting to do something different with our life and escape the hamster wheel of ‘normal’ …feeling excited, looking forward, rather than waking up with a heavy heart to another day Groundhog Day.
+For us, it was about wanting to do something different with our lives and escape the hamster wheel of ‘normal.’
+We wanted to feel excited and look forward, rather than waking up with a heavy heart to another day, Groundhog Day.

 6. How are you paying for it?

 Will you have enough money to finance your motorhome life?
-It will always cost more than you think, but the cost of living in a motorhome in UK and Europe is still so much cheaper than living in a house.
+It will always cost more than you think, but living in a motorhome is still much cheaper than living in a house.
+Our post about costs, money-saving tips and hacks for touring in a motorhome will help you work out a budget.

-Living in a motorhome permanently in UK will be more expensive than in Europe due to the cost of campsites and lack of aires and easy wild camping and off-grid parking.
+Living in a motorhome permanently in the UK will be more expensive than in Europe due to the cost of campsites, lack of aires, and easy wild camping and off-grid parking.

 You may also have to pay to use services which are generally free or very cheap in Europe.
 Some of this will be offset by cheaper motorhome insurance and not needing travel insurance if you don’t intend to travel outside of the UK.

-More and more younger people are choosing to live fulltime in motorhomes and vans, often working remotely as digital nomads as they travel, or staying in an area and going to work daily.
+More and more people are choosing to live full-time in motorhomes and vans, often working remotely as digital nomads as they travel or stay in an area and go to work daily.

 7. What about family & friends?

-Are you happy to be away from family members and friends in the UK?
+Are you happy to be away from family members and friends back home?
 Can you accept that they may not all be delighted for you, a sad reality of following your dreams?
 The bonus is, as you meet other van lifers, you’ll make a load more new friends who get you and your way of life.

 Can you live with paying €1.29 for a good bottle of wine?
 Oh…wrong post…….

-If you’re cool with all that, then this guide will help you understand the finer details of full-timing and how to live in your new home.
+If you’re cool with all that, then what follows in this guide will help you understand the finer details of full-timing and how to live in your new home.
 We’ll share with you how to survive it and how to have the best time of your life doing it!

 Get our best-selling ebook bundle for all you need to know about living in a motorhome!